tremaze/angular-material-components/projects/datetime-picker/README.md

 Add the date provider to your app configuration.

-** Note: ** to prevent the _ERROR Error: NgxMatDatetimePicker: No provider found for DateAdapter.
+[!IMPORTANT] to prevent the \_ERROR Error: NgxMatDatetimePicker: No provider found for DateAdapter.
-You must import one of the following modules at your application root: provideNativeDateAdapter, provideMomentDateAdapter, provideLuxonDateAdapter, provideDateFnsAdapter, or provide a custom implementation._
+You must import one of the following providers at your application root or standalone component: provideNativeDateAdapter, provideMomentDateAdapter, provideLuxonDateAdapter, provideDateFnsAdapter, or provide a custom implementation.

 ```typescript
 import { provideNativeDateAdapter } from '@angular/material/core';